HMCS Margaret Brooke: Design and description

 The s are designed for use in the Arctic regions of Canada for patrol and support within Canada's exclusive economic zone.
 The vessel is 103.6 m long overall with a beam of 19.0 m.
 The ship has a displacement of 6615 MT.
 The ship has an enclosed foredeck that protects machinery and work spaces from Arctic climates.
 The vessel is powered by a diesel-electric system composed of four 3.6 MW MAN 6L32/44CR four-stroke medium-speed diesel generators and two electric propulsion motors rated at 4.5 MW driving two shafts.
 Margaret Brooke is capable of 17 kn in open water and 3 kn in 1 m first-year sea ice.
 The ship is also equipped with a bow thruster to aid during manoeuvres and docking procedures without requiring tugboat assistance.
 The ship has a range of 6800 nmi and an endurance of 120 days.
 Margaret Brooke is equipped with fin stabilizers to decrease roll in open water but can be retracted during icebreaking.

 Margaret Brooke is able to deploy with multiple payloads, including shipping containers, underwater survey equipment or landing craft.
 Payload operations are aided by a 20 MT crane for loading and unloading.
-The ship is equipped with a vehicle bay which can hold can pickup trucks, all-terrain vehicles and snowmobiles.
+The ship is equipped with a vehicle bay which can hold pickup trucks, all-terrain vehicles and snowmobiles.
 The ship also has two 8.5 m multi-role rescue boats capable of over 35 kn.
 The ship is armed with one BAE Mk 38 25 mm gun and two M2 Browning machine guns.
 The patrol ship has an onboard hangar and flight deck for helicopters up to the size of a Sikorsky CH-148 Cyclone.
 Margaret Brooke has a complement of 65 and accommodation for 85 or 87.